-Communication Consultants: They are the ones that advise organizations on the best practices for content creation, delivering it, and then maintaining the organization’s public image.
+Communication Consultants: They are the ones that advise organizations on the best practices for content creation, delivering it, and then maintaining the organizational communication plan to establish a public image for the company.
 They can either work as external or internal professionals, although this will depend on their focus.
 Communication consultants also strategize the many aspects of an effective marketing campaign.

 Copywriters: They are strategic communications professionals who strongly focus on creating content using methods made by a brand or organization and targeted information.
 They write actionable, intelligible, and error-free copy that may appear in publications, advertisements, marketing campaigns, social media, and other communication materials.

 Median Annual Salary: $69,510

 Public Relations Managers: These professionals provide leadership, especially in the creation and distribution of the materials for communications that form the organization’s public image.
 They manage these things to exude a positive image of the organization.
 Sometimes, they help and supervise other professionals to help them accomplish their goals.

 Median Annual Salary: $119,860

 Digital Strategists: Digital strategists manage the creation of digital content.
 They see that the organization’s content is ready for release and then promote these on digital media platforms like websites or social media channels.
 Most of the time, they serve as project managers, focusing on the complex goal of improving brand awareness, loyalty, and engagement as part of their duties.